Last Updated: 7/17/23 | July 17th, 2023

-So how do you manage to stop being so overwhelmed?
-How do you get over that feeling of not knowing where to begin?
+So how do you manage to stop feeling overwhelmed?

-It’s easy — and I’ve developed a unique four-step process to doing so (patent pending):
+It’s not as hard as you think — and I’ve developed a unique four-step process to help (patent pending):

 Third, go out with your friends and celebrate the start date of your trip.

 There – that’s it.
 You bought your plane ticket.
 You’re going.
 There’s no turning back.
 There’s no need to worry anymore.
-Everything else is secondary.
+All other planning is secondary.

-I understand there can be a lot of anxiety planning your trip and you want to make sure it goes right.
-I remember what it was like when I was planning my trip.
+I understand you might be feeling a lot of anxiety planning your trip since you want to make sure everything goes right.
+I remember what it was like when I was planning my first trip.
 I had every guidebook under the sun in my room.
-I had spreadsheets.
+I created spreadsheets.
+I researched everything.
+I had multiple itineraries drawn up.
+I had lists upon lists.
 I was constantly worried about having “the perfect trip.”
-Who doesn’t want their trip or vacation of a lifetime to be perfect and life changing, right?

-I’ve been there and I understand, but I can tell you from years of experience that the more you plan your trip, the more anxiety you will have.
-You’re going to overwhelm yourself with so much information that you’re going to do nothing but stress.
+I’ve been there but I can tell you from years of experience that the more you plan your trip, the more anxiety you will face.
+You’re going to overwhelm yourself with so much information that you’re going to do nothing but stress over it.

-Overplanning will lead to stress and I can tell you from vast experience that your plans will change anyway.
+But overplanning will lead to stress and I can tell you that, once you hit the road, all your plans will change anyway.

 Someone will tell you about a new destination and you’ll race off there instead of going to Amsterdam.

-You’ll wander the streets and into unplanned restaurants.
+You’ll wander the streets and into unexpected restaurants.

-You’ll meet a group of people who will convince you to stay on that tropical island just a little longer.
+You’ll meet a group of people who will convince you to stay on that tropical island with them just a little longer.

-In short, plans change, so don’t go overboard.
-Have a general idea of what direction you want to go, plan your first few stops and then just let the wind take you.
+All you should have when you leave is a general idea of what direction you want to go and plan your first few stops.
+After that, just let the wind take you.